 Where clinically indicated, your GP may discuss pharmacological options for weight management that are approved by the Therapeutic Goods Administration (TGA) for use in Australia.
 Any prescribing decision will be based on individual clinical assessment, your medical history, contraindications, and a full discussion of risks and benefits.
 Your GP will not prescribe medications that are not approved for this indication.

-Specialist Referral
+Specialist Referrals

 Where appropriate, your GP can refer you to specialist services including bariatric surgical teams or multidisciplinary weight management clinics.

-Ongoing Clinical Review
+Ongoing Clinical Reviews

 Regular follow-up is recommended to monitor your health, review any investigations, and adjust your management plan as clinically appropriate.